nik-kad/portfolio/WORK PROJECTS/readme.md

 The main goal of this project was an information extraction from raw unstructured text.<br>
 I got the dataset with the columns which contained an information about clients' career and interests as unstructured text with a lot of unnecessary information.
-Regarding the career I needed to remain only words meant name of professions.\
+* Regarding the career I needed to remain only words meant name of professions.\
-In the case of interests I had to categorize the texts in the 50 specified categories.
+* In the case of interests I had to categorize the texts in the 50 specified categories ('Astronomy and space', 'Sports and fitness', 'Stocks, investment opportunities, investing money', etc)

 ---